samuelruizperez/crepas/docs/ku_sund_danhead_glseq_usage.md

 ## Before running the pipeline for the first time

+> [!NOTE]
+> This section is only required before running the pipeline for the first time.
+If you have already run the pipeline before, you can skip this section and go directly to [Running the pipeline](#running-the-pipeline).

 1. Read the [DAN System User Guide](https://sgn102.pages.ku.dk/a-not-long-tour-of-dangpu/) to understand how to use the DAN System.
 Login to the DAN System.

 2. If it is the first time you are logging in to the DAN System, run the following command: